 In this mode, one data point is plotted per vertical raster line at most.
-The vertical value of the data point is interpolated from the collected raw data.
-The advantage of this display mode is that the screen refreshes very fast even if the total number of data points to be plotted is very large.
+Thus the screen refreshes very fast even if the total number of data points to be presented is very large.
+There are three methods to determine the vertical value for each vertical raster line: Interpolation, Average and MinMax.

+With the Interpolation method, the vertical value for each vertical raster line is interpolated or uniformly down-sampled from the original data.
 The disadvantage is that it might miss some characteristics of the data such as peak values, and under some circumstances gives you a wrong impression that something is wrong with the waveform.
 This phenomenon is called screen aliasing.